 - Brush furred pets daily, followed by vacuuming the area where you brushed. - Bathe your pet regularly. - Vacuum frequently.
-A vacuum with various attachments will help you reach those tight corners. - Clean hard surfaces with microfiber cloths. - If pets are allowed on furniture, clean it frequently. - Have your pet sleep in a separate area on its own bed. - Employ the use of an air purifier. - Have your pet routinely checked by a licensed veterinarian to ensure good health.
+A vacuum with various attachments will help you reach those tight corners. - Clean hard surfaces with microfiber cloths. - Have your pet sleep in a separate area on its own bed. - Employ the use of an air purifier. - Have your pet routinely checked by a licensed veterinarian to ensure good health.